 Prime Digital Academy offers an intensive, 20-week full-stack coding bootcamp and an 18-week UX design bootcamp in Minneapolis, Minnesota.
 Working directly with Twin Cities tech employers, Prime Digital Academy has created programs that equip emerging engineers and designers with the skills they need to make immediate contributions.
 Prime students learn modern technologies, practical methodologies, and critical behavioral skills through carefully crafted curriculum and real-world projects for pro-bono clients in the community.
 Prime’s immersive programs empower learners from diverse backgrounds to begin their new careers in months, not years.

-RED Academy is a full-time, 12-week or 24-week design and technology bootcamp located in Toronto and Vancouver, Canada.
+RED Academy is a full-time, 12-week or 24-week design and technology bootcamp with courses taught on-site at RED's campuses in North America and Europe as well as at participating university campuses.
 Programs are taught by seasoned industry professionals where students work with real clients on real-world projects.
 Coursework is designed to be modular, immersive and radically relevant to today's tech industry, giving students the skills, tools and software to help them succeed in today’s fast-paced digital economy.
 RED exists to develop and support the designers, developers, disruptors and entrepreneurs of tomorrow.
-Course subjects include: fullstack web development, UX design, digital marketing, UI/communication design, & app development.
+Course subjects include full stack web development, UX design, digital marketing, UI/communication design, and app development.

 devCodeCamp delivers a choice of programs focused on relevant skills and technologies needed in Software Development in Milwaukee, Wisconsin.
 The full-time, full-stack 12-week Software Development program focuses on C# and .Net.
 The program also covers the fundamentals of computer science and software engineering so there is no need to go it alone online before the program starts.